amazon-archives/aws-serverless-auth-reference-app/Quickstart.md

 1. **Open the JavaScript console**.
 As you interact with the hybrid mobile app, useful info will appear in the JavaScript console.

 	* For example, for Firefox on Mac, the JavaScript console can be toggled via the menu: `Tools > Web Developer > Web Console`.
-For Chrome on Mac, the menu is: `View > Developer > JavaScript Console`.
+For Chrome on Mac: `View > Developer > JavaScript Console`.
-	* You may find it helpful to have the JavaScript console display docked on the right side of the browser main window.
-This will allow you to see both mobile app as well as the JavaScript console output at the same time.
+	* It's helpful to have the JavaScript console docked on the right side of the browser main window.
+This will allow you to see the mobile app and JavaScript console output at the same time.

 1. **Resize the browser main window**, to simulate the width of a mobile phone.
 Please be sure that you can see output displayed in the JavaScript console, as you click around the app.